EasternJournalist/utils3d/README.md

 <img src="doc/teaser.jpg" width="100%">

-> ***NOTE: This repo is frequently updated and never guarantees backward compatibility.***
+⚠️ *This repo changes quickly*. *Functions and interfaces may be added, removed, or modified at any time.*
-> - If using `utils3d` as a dependency, please use a commit ID or fork this repo.
+- Copy code if you only need a single function.
-> - If you find some functions helpful here, consider copying and pasting the them to your own code.
-These functions are usually small and self-contained.
+- Use commit id or fork if you need stability.

 ## Install